 Self-direction is a tool that leads to self-determination, through which members can have greater control over their lives and have more freedom to lead a meaningful life in the community.
-Within the context of SDCB, self-direction means members choose which covered services, supports and goods they need, as identified in the most recent Comprehensive Needs

-Assessment (CNA)CNA. -SDCB members also decide when, where and how those SDCB covered services and supports will be provided and who they want to provide them. -SDCB members decide who they want to assist them with planning and managing their SDCB covered services and supports within a managed care environment. -Self-dDirection means that SDCB members have more choice, control, flexibility, freedom and responsibility in self-directing their community benefits.
+Within the context of SDCB, self-direction means members choose which covered services-they need, as identified in the most recent Comprehensive Needs Assessment (CNA).
+SDCB members also decide when, where and how those SDCB covered services will be provided and who they want to provide them.
+SDCB members decide who they want to assist them with planning and managing their SDCB covered services within a managed care environment.
+Self-Direction means that SDCB members have more choice, control, flexibility, freedom and responsibility in directing their community benefits.